Mabylife/apple-music-tui/markdowns/FIX.md

 For layer, there is a `loadingMessage` prop we can use to display loading messages.

-## [7] Error handling track switching when rapidly switching tracks and R1/R/S/A modes (QUEUE management)
+## [x] Error handling track switching when rapidly switching tracks and R1/R/S/A modes (QUEUE management)

 When rapidly switching tracks and R1/R/S/A modes, issues may occur like: